“Liza Monroy is a great date – a

-On a recent holiday, I bought my toddler a book I spotted in the gift shop of the Chihuly glass exhibit in the Seattle Center.
-The book is called Beautiful Oops, and I want to share a quote from it that encompasses why I wrote this book, and probably my whole mission in my work:
+LM: On a recent holiday, I bought my toddler a book I spotted in the gift shop of the Chihuly glass exhibit in the Seattle Center.
+It’s called Beautiful Oops, and I want to share a quote from it that encompasses why I wrote this book (and pretty much my mission):

 “Oops!
 When you think you have made a mistake, think of it as an opportunity to make something… beautiful!”

 My goal was to find lasting, beautiful love, but my love life consisted of one OOPS! after another.
-But out of the (sometimes literal) wreckage, I learned a lot of lessons, culminating in this book, much of it composed in the wake of my piece When Mom Is On The Scent And Right for the Modern Love column in the New York Times .
+But out of the (sometimes literal) wreckage, I learned a lot of lessons, culminating in these essays, many composed in the wake of my piece When Mom Is On The Scent And Right for the Modern Love column in the New York Times .

 The stories chronicle these many misadventures in the search for love, bound together under the watchful eye of my eccentric, single mother, a profiler for the U.S. State Department, who is soon using her professional aptitude to weed out the “wrong” men in my life.
-But things take a surprising turn in response to a piece of feedback I received about the article.
+But things take a strange turn in response to a piece of feedback I received about the article.
 A reader wrote in: “this mother has done an awful lot to tell her daughter about who’s wrong for her, but what has she really done to help her find one who’s right?”
-My mother does not like criticism.
-So she starts taking an active role in trying to find me “the one.”
+So my mother starts taking an active role in trying to find me “the one.”

 What are the best ways look for and find love in our times?
 Do our parents really know best?
 And what happens when, rather than trying to evade a controlling mother, you hand her the reins to your (love) life instead?